 There is an acupuncture point on the outer base of the little finger to treat the aging of the eyes called the old eye point.
 It is suitable for all ages.
 The elderly press this point to relieve presbyopia, the young people press this point to relieve eye fatigue, and children can use this point to prevent myopia.
 The old eye point is essential for daily eye health care.

 There is a “holographic” theory in traditional Chinese medicine.
 It is believed that a person’s hands and feet are covered with the reflection areas of various organs in the body.
 For example, the back of the hand corresponds to a person’s lower back, so people with back pain should pat the back of their hands often.
 The method is using the palm of one hand to pat the back of the other hand, and vice versa.

 Intestinal problems such as constipation and diarrhea are all problems with the Large Intestine (LI) meridian.
-The index finger corresponds to the LI meridian, the large intestine, and stomach.
-People with gastrointestinal problems should rub the index finger.
+The index finger corresponds to the LI meridian, the large intestine, and the stomach.
+People with gastrointestinal problems should rub their index finger.

 Prevent breast lumps